Spectrum concentration in deep residual learning: a free probability approach: Problem Statement and Preliminaries

 where \(\x_0 \in \mathbb{R}^N\) is the input data of the network and \(\phi:\mathbb{R}\mapsto\mathbb{R}\) denotes the pointwise nonlinearity.
 The associated input-output Jacobian is given by

 with diagonal \(\D^l\) such that \(\D^l_{ii} = \phi^\prime(\x_i^{l-1})\).

-We are interested in the initial state of the training procedure of a ResNet described in \eqref{resnetdynamic} by considering two popular random weight initializations: (1) random Gaussian weights with \(\W_{ij}^l \sim \mathcal{N}(0,\sigma_w^2/N)\), and (2) random orthogonal weights that satisfies \( \W^l (\W^l)^\T=\sigma_w^2\I_N\).
-Moreover, two nonlinearities: ReLU and hard-tanh, are explored.
-For both of the nonlinearities, the diagonal entries of \(\D^l\) follows a Bernoulli distribution with parameter \(p_l\), measuring the probability of neuron excitation of the layer \(l\).
+We are interested in the initial state of the training procedure of a ResNet described in \eqref{resnetdynamic} by considering two popular random weight initializations: random Gaussian weights with \(\W_{ij}^l \sim \mathcal{N}(0,\sigma_w^2/N)\), and random orthogonal weights that satisfies \(\W^l (\W^l)^\T=\sigma_w^2\I_N\).

-In order to study the initialization dynamics of the ResNet, our objective is to control the eigenvalue spectrum of \(\J\J^\T\), which shall be carried out through advanced techniques of random matrix theory and free probability, which we subsequently introduce.